Baffror/damocorp-5e-we-developpez/README.md

 Code : Free use and no copyright<br />
 Image : All image are under Copyright.
 You can't use without permission.
 Thanks.
 Sound : Source http://www.universal-soundbank.com/explosions.htm
 Sound damocorp : under Copyright.
 You can't use without permission.
-Thanks.
+Thanks Antyoz ( http://www.antyoz.com/ )